Strong Password Generator Online — Free, Instant, Secure

 Generate a strong, random password in one click with this free online password generator — no account, no install, and nothing ever leaves your browser.
 Set your preferred length and character types, and a new secure password is ready the moment you adjust any option.

 Weak passwords are the leading cause of account takeovers.
-Reusing the same password across multiple sites makes the problem exponentially worse: a single breach at any service exposes every account you share that credential with.
-A random password generator solves both problems — every password it produces is unique, unpredictable, and built to withstand brute-force attacks.
+According to a 2026 survey, 83% of Americans reuse passwords across multiple sites — a habit that turns a single data breach into a cascading failure across every account sharing that credential.
+A random password generator solves both problems: every password it produces is unique, unpredictable, and built to withstand brute-force attacks.

 How to Use the Password Generator